TOILmodular/GHOST_IN_THE_MACHINE/README.md

 #### TUNE
 The TUNE input can be used to send a pitch signal to one of the internal audio sources.
 The internal audio sources do not strictly follow the 1volt/octave standard, and the module is not meant to output any harmonic melody.
-But if required, this input can be used for attempts to get some melody out of the module.
+But if desired, this input can be used for attempts to somehow influence the pitch of the module.
-However, it cannot be guaranteed that the result is as desired.
+However, it cannot be guaranteed that the result is as expected.

 #### SWEEP
 The SWEEP input can be used for an external CV signal to influence the cutoff of the internal filter section of the module.
+The module does not contain any envelope generator, The SWEEP input is great for e.g. creating interesting pluck sounds by sending CV from an ADSR.

 ### The central Push Button and the CHAOS Input
 The actual reason why no knob is labelled is an internal shuffle function, which allows a change of the assignment of several knobs to different control functions.